Emotion Entanglement and Bayesian Inference for Multi-Dimensional Emotion Understanding: Dataset Statistics

 \section{Dataset Statistics}

-Table \ref{tab: scene_stats} summarizes the statistics of the EmoScene dataset.
-The scenarios contain rich contextual descriptions with an average length of \textbf{91 words}.
-Approximately \textbf{44.9\%} of the scenarios contain more than one emotion, highlighting the prevalence of multi-dimensional emotional states in the dataset.
-The average label cardinality is \textbf{1.54}, indicating that most scenarios express one or two emotions simultaneously.
-Figure \ref{fig:emoscene-label-count} shows the distribution of emotion labels across the dataset.
+Table~\ref{tab: scene_stats} summarises the macro statistics of EmoScene.
+Scenarios contain rich contextual descriptions with an average length of \textbf{82 words} across roughly 4 sentences each, drawing on a vocabulary of \textbf{13{,}869 unique tokens}.
+About \textbf{60.9\%} of scenarios carry more than one emotion label, and 8.3\% are labelled with no emotion (the annotators judged that no Plutchik basic emotion was clearly conveyed).
+The mean label cardinality is \textbf{1.77}.
+Figure~\ref{fig:emoscene-label-count} shows the marginal label count per emotion.